Beyond Frosting » Recipes » Desserts » Pies » Homemade Apple Pie Filling

 Make the best Apple Pie Filling to use in your favorite fall desserts, including homemade apple pie!
 This quick and easy stovetop recipe is made from tender cinnamon apples caramelized with brown sugar.

-The Best Homemade Apple Pie Filling
+My Family’s Apple Pie Filling Recipe

-Why You’ll Love This Apple Pie Filling Recipe
+Why You’ll Love Apple Pie Filling

-- Perfectly tender.
-These spiced apples turn out soft and buttery (not mushy) and hold up perfectly in pies, tarts, muffins, and more.
+• Perfectly tender: These spiced apples turn out soft and buttery (not mushy) and hold up perfectly in pies, tarts, muffins, and more.
 You’ll never want to buy canned apple pie filling again.

-- Sweet and fragrant.
-Disclaimer: your house will smell incredible.
+• Sweet and fragrant: Disclaimer: your house will smell incredible.
 Caramelized brown sugar balances the tartness of the apples in this apple pie filling, with plenty of cozy spice.
 I drizzle in some maple syrup for added sweetness.
 It’s nearly impossible not to sneak a bite!

-Ingredients You’ll Need
+What You’ll Need

-- Apples – Choose your favorite sweet-tart baking apples or a combination of apples (see below).
+• Apples – Choose your favorite sweet-tart baking apples or a combination of apples (see below).

-- Brown Sugar – Adds depth of flavor and caramelizes the apples in the pan.
+• Brown Sugar – Adds depth of flavor and caramelizes the apples in the pan.
 I like the extra richness of brown sugar, but white granulated sugar will also work.

-- Spices – I load up my apples with plenty of cinnamon.
+• Spices – I load up my apples with plenty of cinnamon.
 You can also use pumpkin pie spice, or a combination of spices, like nutmeg and cloves.

-- Maple Syrup – My secret weapon and one of my favorite fall ingredients.
+• Maple Syrup – My secret weapon and one of my favorite fall ingredients.
 Real maple syrup adds a touch of sweetness while also helping to caramelize the apples.

 What Kind of Apples Are Best for Pie Filling?